d2l-ai/d2l-en/chapter_introduction/intro.md

 Some others work in the low-data regime, but no better than traditional approaches.

-Finally it's not enough to have lots of data and to process it cleverly.
+Finally it is not enough to have lots of data and to process it cleverly.
 We need the *right* data.
 If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
 The situation is well captured by the cliché: *garbage in, garbage out*.